Pre-conditions for distribution

 The licensing decisions are considered as administrative decisions in nature.
 The Administrative Procedure Code regulates the application for cancellation of administrative decisions or application for indemnity.

-Under the Code, the licensing decision can be challenged within 60 days after its notification before administrative courts or it is possible to request corrective actions from the authority as well as through an application made (Article 11, Administrative Procedure Code).
+Under the Code, the licensing decision can be challenged within 60 days after its notification before administrative courts or it is possible to request corrective actions from the authority as well as through an application made within the scope of Article 11 of the Code.
 The corrective action ceases the 60-day period for filing an action and the period starts to recount after the response of the related authority or the lapse of a 60-day period in case the authority does not give any response.

-According to the 2019 fee tariff, the fee for an application to obtain a drug licence for drugs manufactured abroad is TRL56,653.00.
+According to the 2016 fee tariff, the fee for an application to obtain a drug licence for drugs that will be manufactured abroad is TRL25,000.

 Distribution to consumers

-Under Article 5 of the Regulation on the Classification of Medical Products for Human Use (Official Gazette No. 25730 of 17 February 2005,) drugs are categorised during the licensing procedure as being subject to a prescription or not.
+Under Article 5 of the Regulation on the Classification of Medical Products for Human Use (Classification Regulation) (Official Gazette of 17 February 2005, No. 25730) drugs are categorised during the licensing procedure as being subject to a prescription or not.
 There is no categorisation of drugs based on distribution criteria.

 Only pharmacies can sell prescription drugs to consumers.
 There are eligibility conditions to obtain an authorisation to sell prescription drugs (Article 3 of the Law on Pharmacies and Pharmacists No. 6197).
-For example, to establish a pharmacy, the applicant must have Turkish citizenship and a pharmacy or medicine degree which is authorised by the Medicines and Medical Devices Agency.
+For example, to establish a pharmacy, the applicant must have Turkish citizenship and a pharmacy or medicine degree which is authorised by the Turkish Medicines and Medical Devices Agency (Agency).

-Only pharmacists can distribute drugs to patients, attending physicians are not allowed to do so.
+Only pharmacists can distribute drugs to patients, attending physicians are not allowed to do so (see Question 9).
 However, physicians can give free samples to their patients.

 Only physicians or dentists can prescribe drugs (Article 13, Law No.1219 on the Medical Practice and Related Arts).

-The Regulation on the Procedure and Principles of the Ministry of Health’s Market Surveillance and Inspection of 25 June 2007 sets out the general rules for market surveillance and inspection of drugs.
+The Regulation on the Procedure and Principles of the Ministry of Health’s Market Surveillance and Inspection of 25 June 2007 sets out the general rules for market surveillance and inspection of pharmaceuticals and medical devices.

 Additionally, in line with the Regulation on Withdrawal (Official Gazette No. 29537 of 19 November 2015), products which are found to pose a threat to patients and public health during the surveillance activities can be withdrawn, collected and destroyed if necessary.
 The aim of the Regulation is to set out the rules, authorisation, responsibilities and the control guidelines regarding the inspection of the products which are (or are suspected to be) defective, or if their usage is considered risky.
 This surveillance activity encompasses drug factories, laboratories, trading houses, warehouses and pharmacies.